Advice on Employing Young People

 What records should you keep?

 The Employer should keep a register of each child they employ.
-Please use this form
+This can be part of your employee record keeping system provided all the required information is captured.
+Otherwise a separate record should be kept.
+Please use this form for separate record keeping.

 This information needs to be kept in a secure place in line with data protection guidance.
 Ensure that you also have an emergency contact.